Blip-Loban/QR-code-component-solution/README.md

 ### What I learned

-- How to center an item and add shawod
+- How to center an item and add shadow
 - Adding colors
-- Margin and padding in tailwind css
+- Margin and padding in tailwind CSS

 ### Continued development

-I would like to learn React and Next JS for my future projects.
+I would like to learn React and Next JS for future.

 ### Useful resources